grannygoestoheaven/grannygoestoheaven/README.md

 ### AI INTERACTIONS need to improve.
 Chatbots designs are full of friction.
 The technology is powerful, so should be the tools to interact with it.
 Ai-adapted UXs are yet to be made.
 ### For that we need to break linearity.

-# The concept of dynamic output
+# The concept of Dynamic Output:

-## Stop prompting your needs. have the tools to do it under your fingertips instead.
-A few examples of things to do without prompting the model:
+## Stop prompting your needs.
+Have the tools to do it under your fingertips instead.
+A few examples of things to do without prompting the LLM:

-- choose the response length
+- Obtain your desired response length
 - shorten or extend it
 - bounce on words or concepts easily and side quest without losing main context
 - reformulate the response
 - change narrative approaches and so on.

 All of it **BEFORE** going to the next request.
-You clean and structure the work you're doing with AI at the time you do it, not after. f tellerChat demo is on the way.
+You clean and structure the work you're doing with AI at the time you do it, not after.

+tellerChat demo is on the way.
 Stay tuned.

 --------